 Anne Beattie (September 8, 1947), born in Washington, D.C., is a professor, novelist, and short-story writer.
 She completed her graduation from American University and her master’s from the University of Connecticut.

 Distortions, her first book of short stories, and Chilly Scenes of Winter, her first novel, were published in 1976, and this novel was later made into a film.
 In addition, she received the Malamud award for excellence in short story form and an excellence award from the American Academy.
 Some of her notable works include” Mrs. Nixon” and “The Doctor’s House.”

 William Styron (1925-2006) was an American novelist and essayist.
 In 1985, he suffered from severe depression, and after recovering from it, he wrote the memoir “Darkness Visible,” for which he became the best known as one of the best southern authors.

 After graduating, Styron took an editor’s position at McGraw-Hill in New York City.
 Thus he received the Rome Prize from the American Academy in Rome for his novel *Lie Down in Darkness” (1951).
 His other works include” The Confessions of Nat Turner,” “Sophie’s Choice,” etc.

 Harper Lee (1926-2016) was an American novelist born in Monroeville, Alabama.
 Then completing her schooling, she went to the University of Alabama in Tuscaloosa, where she studied law for several years.
-She is best known for her novel “To kill a Mockingbird” (1960) and won the Pulitzer prize in 1961.
+She is best known for her novel “To kill a Mockingbird” (1960) which won the Pulitzer prize in 1961.

 Dorothy Allison, born in 1949, is an American writer from South Carolina.
 Her writings focus on sexual abuse and lesbianism some of which are in her book of poetry “The Women Who Hate Me.”